nhsd-a2si/docs-uec-appts/_pages/implementation/sims_install.md

 # Using TKW Simulators
 The TKW Provider and Consumer Simulators will interact with each.
 It is advisable to set them up like that initially to ensure they’re working before proceeding to use them to test any other implementation.

+The TKW Simulators can be run locally or within the dedicated NHS Digital Path-to-Live environments (OpenTest, INT).
+You will need to register via the appropriate portal to utilise their functionality on these environments (See Appendix8).
+An additional benefit of utilising the TKW tools in this way is the ability to prove end-to-end functionality with the core infrastructure components (DoS, SDS and SSP).

 This section will explain how they’re intended to be used and their functionality.

 ## Consumer